 "Exemption list" means a list prepared by an agency pursuant to subchapter 8.
-The list may contain in part one the types of routine activities and ordinary functions within the jurisdiction or expertise of the agency that by their nature do not have the potential to individually or cumulatively adversely affect the environment more than negligibly and that the agency considers to not rise to the level of requiring further chapter 343, HRS, environmental review.
+The list may contain in part one the types of routine activities and ordinary functions within the jurisdiction or expertise of the agency that by their nature do not have the potential to individually or cumulatively adversely affect the environment more than negligibly and that the agency considers to not rise to the level of requiring chapter 343, HRS environmental review.
 In part two, the list may contain the types of actions the agency finds fit into the general types of action enumerated in section 11-200.1-15.
+An agency may exempt activities in part one and actions in part two, subject to the conditions of this chapter and chapter 343, HRS, from preparation of an EA.